How to create custom color palette for a PowerPoint theme?

 First - open a blank presentation.
 Go to the File menu, Select New, then click on the ‘Blank Presentation’ from the list.

-Tip – if your presentation will mainly be used for online presentations, a widescreen layout is usually preferable.
-If you will be printing your documents, the 4:3 layout tends to be the optimal size.
+Tip – if your template will mainly be used for online presentations, a widescreen layout is usually preferable.
+If you will be primarily using the template for presentations that are printed (for example proposal responses or legal documents), the 4:3 layout tends to be the optimal size.

 Once you have set the size and orientation of your template, move to the Slide Master.
-The Slide Master allows you to define your theme.
-The theme refers to the fonts, colors and layouts for all the slides in your document.
+The Slide Master allows you to define the theme for your PowerPoint template.
+The presentation theme refers to the fonts, colors and layouts for all the slides in your presentation.

-To access your Slide Master, move to the View tab in PowerPoint, then select the ‘Slide Master’ Icon on the ribbon.
+To access the Slide Master of your Template, move to the View tab in PowerPoint, then select the ‘Slide Master’ Icon on the ribbon.

-For example, if you add a logo to the parent master, it will appear on all the Child Masters.
+For example, if you add a logo to the PowerPoint parent master, it will appear on all the Child Masters.
 To make unique changes to individual layouts, select that specific Child Master layout and adjust as needed.
-Changes made to Child Masters will only affect the individual layout
+Changes made to Child Masters will only affect the individual layout.

 PowerPoint gives you a number of pre-set themes to choose from.
-You can use them as they exist, or you can customize them.
+You can use them as they exist but you can also customize them.
 Click on the ‘Themes’ dropdown to reveal all options

 If you have PPT Productivity Power Tools, you will notice the top set of colors on the color toolbar will automatically update to the new color palette you have chosen.